Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

-Do you only have a driving licence, identity card, emergency passport or residence permit instead of a regular passport?
+Regular passports and emergency passports are accepted.
+Do you only possess a driving licence, identity card or residence permit?
 Then you cannot apply for a New Zealand visa through this website.
-In this case, you must first apply for a normal passport or contact the New Zealand embassy.
+In this case, you should first apply for a regular passport or contact the New Zealand embassy.

 - What documents and information do I need to apply?

 The application form asks for each travellerʼs passport details.
 Without the passport details, you cannot complete the form, so make sure you have the passports of each traveller ready.
 Next, you will be asked to make the payment.
 This can be done via Visa, MasterCard, American Express or PayPal.
 Please have all the requirements for your chosen payment method ready.

 Finally, you will need a digital photograph of each traveller to complete the application.
 This can be an official passport photo or a selfie, as long as it meets certain requirements.
 You can easily upload the photograph after completing your payment.
 Donʼt have a photograph at hand?
 You may also provide it at a later time.
 Please note that your application can only be processed after you have provided the required photographs in good order.

 - How much does the NZeTA cost and how do I pay?

 The NZeTA visa for New Zealand costs £64.95 per person.
 This price includes the consular fee for the examination of your application by the immigration service in New Zealand, the service fee charged by e-Visa.co.uk for the processing and error checking of your application, VAT and the fee for the mandatory New Zealand tourist tax, the International Visitor Conservation and Tourism Levy (IVL) of 35 NZD.
 An urgent application is subject to a surcharge of £17.50 per person.
 You pay the same price per person for individual applications and for group applications.